55 Rapid-Fire Icebreaker Activities For Any Group

 Balloons

-Use small pieces of papers to prepare questions and put those questions inside a balloon.
+Use small pieces of paper to prepare questions and put those questions inside a balloon.
 Have each team member pop a balloon to retrieve a question and answer the question to the group.

 Name Tag